-Weblate uses Pango and Cairo for rendering bitmap widgets (see Promoting the translation) and rendering checks (see Managing fonts).
-To properly install Python bindings for those you need to install system libraries first - you need both Cairo and Pango, which in turn need Glib.
+Weblate uses Pango and Cairo for rendering bitmap widgets (see Promoting the translation) and rendering checks (see [2022/2022]).
+To properly install Python bindings for those you need to install system libraries first - you need both Cairo and Pango, which in turn need GLib.
 All those should be installed with development files and GObject introspection data.